connordbrown/image-processor-project/README.md

 ## introduction

 This project is a C++ adaptation of some of the the Runestone Interactive image processing projects.
 It takes in a .bmp image, changes it in some way, and then outputs a new, altered version of the origianl .bmp image.
 I wrote the image processing, helper, and main functions in Brown_main.cpp.
-The file processing functions, as well as the starter files, were provided.
+The file processing functions, as well as the starter files, were provided in the project template.

 ## operation